-I am 37 years old and happily married for 18 years with 3 teenage daughters.
-I was bought up as an atheist by my parents.
+I am 37 years old, happily married for 18 years with 3 teenage daughters.
+I was brought up as an atheist by my parents.
 My Grandfather was an orthodox Jew who quit to preach atheism in London.
-Fourteen years ago, we had some new neighbors move in next door.
+Fourteen years ago we had some new neighbors move in next door.
 They were a nice family who went to a local church every Sunday.
 We got to know them, and they invited us over to watch a video about families being together forever.
-I was not too interested, but we stayed friends.
+I was not too interested but we stayed friends.
 We were invited to socials, and we got to know quite a few of the local members.
 They were all very friendly and so helpful, just what I had come to expect from Christians.
-We kept being introduced to new Missionaries, but they all seemed homogenous and had "Made in Utah" stamped on them.
-Then five years ago, we met some missionaries who were different and my wife, Gail, made a connection with one of them.
-We agreed to have the lessons, and Gail and our two eldest daughters were baptized in April, 1996, followed by our youngest daughter who was baptized on her 8th birthday in February, 1997.
-Gail was a sporadic attendee.
-I went along to support her.
+We kept being introduced to new Missionaries but they all seemed homogenous and had "Made in Utah" stamped on them.
+Then five years ago we met some missionaries who were different and my wife, Gail, made a connection with one of them.
+We agreed to have the lessons and Gail and our two eldest daughters were baptized in April 1996, followed by our youngest daughter who was baptized on her 8th birthday in February 1997.
+Gail was a sporadic attendee, I went along to support her.

-I wanted to encourage Gail to go back to church, so I prayed for help and read the March or April 1999 issue of Ensign.
-It was the usual boring stuff until I got to the back page, and there was a small article, more of a column, written by the "presidency" that said, "Unwed parents should be counseled to get married."
-I had no problem with that.
-It went on to say, "Unwed parents who will not get married should be counseled to have their babies adopted.... as generally they cannot provide the stable and nurturing environment babies need."
-I had a problem with this.
+I wanted to encourage Gail to go back to church so I prayed for help and read the March or April 1999 issue of Ensign.
+It was the usual boring stuff, until I got to the back page and there was a small article, more of a column, written by the "presidency" that said "Unwed parents should be counseled to get married" no problem with that.
+It went on to say "Unwed parents who will not get married should be counseled to have their babies adopted...... ...as generally they cannot provide the stable and nurturing environment babies need."
+This I had a problem with.
 We had been foster careers for about three years and knew from personal experience that being married did not make someone a good parent and equally not being married didn't make someone a bad parent.
 For one awful minute I contemplated not telling Gail because I knew it wouldn't help her get back to church.
 I talked to my home teacher and my bishop who tried to say that the prophet meant single mothers (still a big lie).
-When I said that if the prophet is wrong about this he could be wrong about many things, my home teacher related the story of chicken licken.
+When I said that if the prophet is wrong about this he could be wrong about many things my home teacher related the story of chicken licken.

-The story goes "an acorn fell on chicken lickens head, and he went around telling everyone that the sky was falling in."
+The story goes 'an acorn fell on chicken lickens head and he went around telling everyone that the sky was falling in.'
 I guess I was the idiot chicken in this analogy.
 It didn't help me understand at all.
-With this and the plural marriage nonsense and still no straight answers about the temple, we decided to look on the web for some answers.
-When we started, we were both frightened that we would be struck down for trying to find out.
+What with this and the plural marriage nonsense and still no straight answers about the temple we decided to look on the web for some answers.
+When we started we were both frightened that we would be struck down for trying to find out.

-We went through a year of Hell, especially Gail who lost her best friend of 14 years.
-When, about 10 months after leaving, we bumped into some "friends" while shopping, we asked why they had shunned us.
-They replied that they were scared it was like a loved one standing on a cliff edge beckoning them over to see.
+We went through a year of hell, especially Gail who lost her best friend of 14 years.
+When, about 10 months after leaving, we bumped into some "friends" whilst shopping, we asked why they had shunned us.
+They replied that they were scared it was like a loved one standing on a cliff edge beckoning hem over to see.
 They were scared that we would pull them over with us.

-Gail found Jesus in April, 2000.
-When I asked what that bright light in her eyes was, she explained, and I found Him May 15, 2000.
-We still have baggage, but it gets easier every day with Jesus.
+Gail found Jesus in April 2000 and when I asked what that bright light in her eyes was she explained and I found Him 15th May 2000.
+We still have baggage but it gets easier every day with Jesus.
 We have joined an organization called Reachout Trust www.reachouttrust.org that reaches out to cult members in the UK.
 We have now been banned from any Mormon chapel, Praise the Lord.
-Thanks again for your invaluable help.
-Please keep up the good work.
+Thanks again for your invaluable help please keep up the good work.

-A final note: Gail finally got to talk to her best friend of 14 years, after about 18 months, and she asked Gail why she had tried to tell everyone the things found out on the internet.
-Gail replied with an analogy, "If I had heard that there was ground glass in jars of baby food being sold in our local supermarket, wouldn't you want me to tell you, so you could find out for yourself?"
-Her friend's reply was that she would rather NOT know!
+A final note, Gail finally got to talk to her best friend of 14 years, after about 18 months, she asked Gail why she had tried to tell everyone the things found out on the internet.
+Gail replied with an analogy "If I had heard that there was ground glass in jars of baby food being sold in our local supermarket wouldn't you want me to tell you so you could find out for yourself?
+Her friends reply was that she would rather NOT know!
 Ignorance is bliss apparently.

 Forever in Christ Paul Charles :-)